These are the most important years of your child’s life, and we don’t want them to miss a thing!

 Below is a range of information about attendance, initiatives in school and more.

 Attendance is a partnership between home and school and we are here to help!
 If you have any issues around attendance, or any home/ personal issues that may impact on your child’s attendance – just come and speak to us.
+As a school we are also part of the DFE Attendance Hub.

 Our school target for attendance is 96%, but we always push our families to ‘Aim for 100, beat 96!’.
 No value can be put on good attendance, so aim for every single day.